connietran-dev/team-page-generator/README.md

-# Team Employee Summary - Template Engine: OOP & ES6
+# Team Employee Summary - Template Engine: OOP, Node, & ES6

 ## Application Description

 This application is a Node command line application that takes in information about team members & employees of a software engineering team and generates an HTML webpage that displays summaries for each team member.

 One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
-Oftentimes, *how* we design our code is just as important as the code itself.
+Often times, *how* we design our code is just as important as the code itself.
 Since testing is a key piece in making code maintainable, this application also includes a suites of Jest unit tests.
 And the development of this project was focused on test-driven development.

 The live page can be viewed on GitHub Pages here: https://connietran-dev.github.io/team-page-generator/index.html